 WHAT IS THE ENVIRONMENTAL IMPACT OF USING HYDROGEN AS A FUEL?

 Hydrogen overall is a very clean fuel.
 Replacing fossil fuels with hydrogen in providing energy services could bring major environmental benefits, depending on how it is produced.
 If hydrogen is extracted from a fossil fuel, then often CO2, one kind of Greenhouse Gases, is a by-product of the process, but the level of CO2 emitted in the hydrogen-production process is lowered.
-And burning hydrogen in the presence of oxygen in a fuel cell produces no harmful emissions, When it comes to hydrogen production, research is underway to combine CO2 sequestration (Carbon capture and storage – CCS) and hydrogen production, drastically reducing Greenhouse Gases emissions.
+And burning hydrogen in the presence of oxygen in a fuel cell produces no harmful emissions.
+When it comes to hydrogen production, research is underway to combine CO2 sequestration (Carbon capture and storage – CCS) and hydrogen production, drastically reducing Greenhouse Gases emissions.
 If hydrogen is created from nuclear power of renewables, the process is emission-free, carbon-neutral and has virtually no adverse impact on the environment.

 WHY IS HYDROGEN IMPORTANT?

-The world’s consumption of energy will only go higher in the coming decade.
+The world’s consumption of energy will only go higher in the coming decades.
 Conventional hydrocarbon energy sources will become harder to be extracted and price of fossil fuel will become more vulnerable to different shocks and crisis.
 While research to enhance energy production from renewable energy is ongoing, methods and strategies to store excessive energy and to optimize energy produced are also required to achieve a sustainable economy.
 Hydrogen is a great candidate to serve as an intermediate energy vector and carrier to optimize energy efficiency, achieve energy sustainability and suitable storage in every sector of the economy.
 Hydrogen’s potential merits continued research and deployment.

 HYDROGEN PRODUCTION TECHNOLOGIES